danielkorkin/tiktok-depression-survey/content/guides/about.md

 - All data will be **anonymized** before submission.
 - Personal identifiers will be stripped from the TikTok data.
-- PHQ-9 scores will be linked to TikTok data only as anonymized datasets.
+- PROMIS scores will be linked to TikTok data only as anonymized datasets.

 ## Risks and Benefits